How to link Confluence with an AI knowledge bot: The 2026 guide

 What is an AI knowledge bot for Confluence?

 At its heart, Confluence is designed to be your company's "single source of truth."
-It's where all that collective knowledge is supposed to live and grow.
+It's where all that collective knowledge lives and grows.
 An AI knowledge bot is a tool (think of a private ChatGPT) that is securely trained only on your company's Confluence data.

-This is much more than just a fancier search bar.
-It turns your static library of documents into a dynamic, interactive resource.
-Instead of an employee having to hunt for a specific page, skim through it, and pray they find the right paragraph, they can just ask a question.
+This is much more than just a search bar.
+It turns your library of documents into a dynamic, interactive resource.
+Instead of an employee having to hunt for a specific page and skim through it, they can just ask a question.

 For example: